-- The voting shall be by secret ballot and as follows: - a.
-The voting shall be by secret ballot und the shall cast (1) All students who are eligible to vote shall cast votes for the President, Vice-President, Secretary, Treasurer, Committee Chairpersons, and two members to the Seminary Council.

-- (2) Only those students in each corresponding rising or incoming class shall vote for their respective representatives.
+- a.
+The voting shall be by secret ballot and as follows: - (1) All students who are eligible to vote shall cast votes for the President, Vice-President, Secretary, Treasurer, Committee Chairpersons, and two members to the Seminary Council. - (2) Only those students in each corresponding rising or incoming class shall vote for their respective representatives.
 Each student shall vote for as many candidates as there are representatives to be elected from his/her class. - b.
 The election of officers and chairpersons shall require a majority of votes cast.
 The class representative shall require a plurality of votes.